yasiryagi/helpdesk/roles/validators/README.md

 # Overview

-This page contains all information on how to setup your node and becoming a `Validator` on the Joystream Testnets.
+This page contains all information on how to setup your node and become a `Validator` on the Joystream Testnets.
 It will be updated for improvements, and when something changes for new testnets.

 If you want to earn more `tJOY` tokens, but for some reason can't or won't become a `Validator`, you can [`Nominate`](#nominating) instead.